 The federal government has been supporting the German economy with government guarantees for exports, foreign investments and raw material projects abroad for decades.
 Companies and banks receive individual protection for their foreign activities through this foreign trade promotion.
-The implementation and processing of these promotion measures is performed by Euler Hermes and PricewaterhouseCoopers on the Federal Government's behalf.
-This mandated consortium is the direct contact partner for exports and banks for any questions about securing German business abroad.
+The implementation and processing of these promotion measures is performed by Euler Hermes on the federal government's behalf.
+Euler Hermes is the direct contact partner for exports and banks for any questions about securing German business abroad.

 Logo go-cluster Exzellent Vernetzt! | © 2017 Bundesministerium für Wirtschaft und Energie

 The Federal Ministry for Economic Affairs and Energy launched "go-cluster" – a cluster excellence programme combining the most efficient national cluster management organisations.
 The "go-cluster" programme is the cluster political excellence activity of The Federal Ministry for Economic Affairs and Energy and supports cluster management organisations with the development of their innovation cluster.
 Clusters included into the "go-cluster" programme are vanguards of innovation and demonstrate how highly competent Germany is in different industries and technological sectors.

 Logo der CIO | © Cleantechinitiative Ostdeutschland

 The CIO connects businesses, science and research as well as professional associations and institutions in the field of Cleantech across sectors and borders.
 It aims at enabling the Cleantech stakeholders in the new federal states of Germany to achieve further economic growth and to increase their export strength.